-There will be an option to do every speed run, recovery run and long run with the guidance, motivation and inspiration that comes with each an Audio Guided Run.
+There will be an option to do every speed run, recovery run and long run with the guidance, motivation and inspiration that comes with each audio guided run.
 You can always choose to run the workouts alone.
 We've got the training and guidance you need here in this plan.